BluePurplePro/Dell-Latitude-E5430-with-i5-3320M-Hackintosh-MacOS-Catalina/Downgrade_Dell_Latitude_E5430_BIOS.md

 ![10  Press F11 to Proceed](https://github.com/user-attachments/assets/43376135-455f-4a3a-a866-89f4736404e7)

-- After done flashing, the system will reboot.
-Press ``F2`` to enter BIOS and change some settings for MacOS
+- The system will reboot automatically after flashing.
+Press ``F2`` to enter BIOS and change some settings for MacOS to boot

 ## BIOS Settings (A03)
 - **General**